-Investors are capable and confident, and receive clear, concise and effective disclosure.
+Investors and customers are engaged and make active choices based on clear, concise and effective information.

 We have developed a risk management framework to help identify risks to the key areas of our operations.